-Important Developments for European Acquirers & Merchants: Major Updates Coming to the Visa Acquirer Monitoring Program (VAMP)
+Important Developments for Acquirers & Merchants: Major Updates for the Visa Acquirer Monitoring Program (VAMP)

 Visa maintains strict monitoring on the number of chargebacks an acquirer and their merchants are allowed to receive each month.

-As a merchant, if your monthly chargeback ratio exceeds these limits, you could be forced into a chargeback monitoring program.
-This means incurring added fees, restrictions on your activities and, if the problem remains persistent, your bank may be forced to freeze or terminate your bank account entirely.
+As a merchant, this could mean incurring added fees and restrictions on your activities.
+If the problem remains persistent, your bank may be forced to freeze or terminate your bank account entirely.

 Recommended reading